cisco-open/ResponsibleAI/docs/RaiModule/RAI in Responsible AI.rst

 - Robustness refers to the degree that a model’s performance changes when using new data versus training data.
 Ideally, performance should not deviate significantly.

-- To implement Robust metrics, we used the Sklearn library.
+- The Sklearn library was used for the implementation of Robust metrics.

 **Adversarial Robustness**